Research InterestsResearch Interests

 At AMNH with Rebecca Oppenheimer and the Exoplanet Group.
 I am creating simulated spectra for the high contrast integral field instruments Project 1640 and GPI in order to develop a model fitting procedure that will allow efficient characterization of low mass companions detected with these instruments.

 I am also a founding member of the BD-NYC collaboration, a local research group focused on brown dwarfs, from young M dwarfs to cool T and Y dwarfs.
 I am particularly interested in how atmospheric properties affect the spectra of these objects, and other group members Jackie Fahtery and Kelle Cruz focus on kinematics and spectroscopy.

 I completed my graduate studies in the Division of Astronomy and Astrophysics at UCLA in 2009.
 My thesis is titled "Physical Properties of Young Brown Dwarfs: High-Resolution, Near-Infrared Spectroscopy of Young M and L Dwarfs".
 In a nutshell I compared J-band NIRSPEC echelle spectra to synthetic spectra I created with the PHOENIX model atmosphere code.
 The first paper from my thesis has been published in the Astrophysical Journal Supplement, available here.

 I am committed to increasing public understanding of and appreciation for astronomy (and science in general).
-As a postdoc at AMNH I was the astrophysics content adviser for Science Bulletins.
-I am creating outreach videos for NASA's WISE mission using the Digital Universe Atlas.
-I have created content for the Cosmic Discoveries iPhone App.
+As a postdoc at AMNH I was the astrophysics content adviser for Science Bulletins and I created content for the Cosmic Discoveries iPhone App.
+I currently curate astronomy-related fashion on STARorialist and organize/host science presentations at bars with Astronomy on Tap.
 Last but not least, I occasionally give presentations at the Hayden Planetarium.